-This Plan will be reviewed by the end of 2018 with a further revision shortly thereafter.
-Annual report on our progress will be published.
-Thereafter the Plan will be reviewed every three years along within the action plan.
+This Plan was first agreed in date 2017.
+This second edition was produced as s result of a review in December 2019. ill be reviewed by the end of 2018 with a further revision shortly thereafter.
+Annual reports on our progress will be published.
+Thereafter tThe Plan will be reviewed every three years along within the action plan.